Macbeth: 20th century to present

 A new production starring David Tennant and Cush Jumbo ran at London's Donmar Warehouse from 8 December 2023 to 10 February 2024.
 Max Webster directed the production.
 The show received 3 Laurence Olivier Award nominations, including Best Revival.
 It transferred to the Harold Pinter Theatre in the West End from 1 October 2024 for a limited run.

 Operas

 Macbeth was adapted into an Italian opera (Macbeth) by composer Giuseppe Verdi and librettist Francesco Maria Piave in 1847 (revised in French in 1865).
+Ernest Bloch's Macbeth, to a libretto by Edmond Fleg, premiered in Paris in 1910.
 An English opera adaptation of the play was created by Lawrance Collingwood in 1927.

 Contemporary opera adaptations include Luke Styles' Macbeth (2015) and Pascal Dusapin's Macbeth Underworld (2019).

 An indirect adaptation is Dmitri Shostakovich's Lady Macbeth of Mtsensk (1934), based on the novella of the same name by Nikolai Leskov.